Johnny-Morgan/hike-logger/static/testing/TESTING.md

         A form is provided for a user to add a hike.
         - The hike name is inputted using a text field.
-        - The hike area is chosen from a dropdwon menu.
+        - The hike area is chosen from a dropdown menu.
-        - The hike length is inputed using a number field.
+        - The hike length is inputted using a number field.
-        - The hike time is chosen from a dropdwon menu.
+        - The hike time is chosen from a dropdown menu.
-        - The hike notes are inputed using a textarea field.
+        - The hike notes are inputted using a textarea field.
-        - A url input is provided to add a link to a photo.
+        - A URL input is provided to add a link to a photo.
         - The hike date is chosen from a datepicker.

     3. *View all the hikes I have completed in a table that I can sort based on the hike length or time to complete.*